- Docente: Laura Govoni

 Course contents

-The course builds on student's previous knowledge of soil mechanics and addresses the geotechnical engineering aspects of the design of offshore structures with application to oil and gas and wind turbine developments.
-The course is organised in three modules as follows.
+The course builds on student's previous knowledge of soil mechanics and addresses the geotechnical engineering aspects of the design of offshore structures with application which spans from oil and gas to wind turbine developments.
+The course is organised as follows.

 Design principles according to American Petroleum Institute (API), International Standard Organisation (ISO) and Det Norske Veritas (DNV).